ERGA-consortium/EARs/README.md

 # EAR 👂 (ERGA Assembly Report)

-Here you will find assembly reports approved by the [ERGA Sequencing and Assembly Committee](https://www.erga-biodiversity.eu/team-1/sac---sequencing-and-assembly-committee) and instructions on how to create one for getting your assembly assessed
+Here you will find assembly reports approved by the [ERGA Sequencing and Assembly Committee](https://www.erga-biodiversity.eu/team-1/sac---sequencing-and-assembly-committee) and instructions on how to create one for getting your assembly assessed.

 ### Reviewing your assembly before curation